 The GRD Lacrosse program will focus on developing individual stick skills and basic understanding of the game.
 Demonstrating good sportsmanship and understanding the value of teamwork are also a point of focus.
 The number of teams will be determined by the number of registered players.

 The 3rd/4th & 5th/6th grade boy’s lacrosse season will run from early March to the end of May.
 Practices will be held several evenings each week.
 Games (8-12 total) will be scheduled with teams in the greater Columbus area.
 The majority of the games will be on Sunday afternoons – this is a league rule.
 Travel to away games will be the parents’ responsibility.
-Denison students with extensive lacrosse playing experience will be hired as head coaches and will be complemented by our parent volunteers.
+Parent Volunteers are needed for coaching, with the GHS Coaching Staff and Players providing additional support.

-Equipment required includes (game jersey will be provided and must be returned at the end of the season):
+Equipment required includes (game jersey will be provided):

 – Lacrosse stick

 – Elbow pads

 – Rib protector (optional)